Menstruation – Secrets About The Monthly Cycle

 Are menstrual cramps normal?

-Dealing with Menstrual Cramps is not normal.
-If you experience menstrual cramps, this is likely caused by your food intake.
-Try natural remedies such as applying a warm compress to soothe muscles, practicing gentle stretches, or experimenting with herbal teas known for their anti-inflammatory properties.
-Did you know that food like animal products can have a huge effect on your cramps?
-Women dealing with hormones are more sensitive to dairy, sugar and animal products and should avoid this to prevent period cramps.
-These can cause inflammation and estrogen to rise, leading to pain for the body. >> Read more about this here
+Did you know, for example, that foods like animal products can have a major impact on your cramps?
+Women who struggle with their hormones are more sensitive to dairy, sugar, and animal products and should avoid them to prevent period cramps.
+These can lead to inflammation and a rise in estrogen, which can cause pain in the body. >> Read more about this here.

 Can You Get Pregnant During Menstruation?